4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 - Clean up the code and optimize
 - Add comments to the final code (in both Processing and Arduino)

-Today is the last day and I've been managing my time since the start so I don't have much left to do now except the ones I listed above, which will only take me an hour.
+Today is the last day and I've been managing my time since the start so I don't have much left to do now except the ones I listed above, which will only take me an hour or so.